Professor John Brannigan

-Mark Flanagan is an Associate Professor in the School of Electrical and Electronic Engineering and represents Engineering on the UCD Widening Participation Committee.
+Mark Flanagan is Professor in the School of Electrical and Electronic Engineering and represents the Engineering Programme Board on the Committee.
 He leads the UCD Communications and Signal Processing research group and has authored more than 100 peer-reviewed papers in international journals and conferences.
 In 2014, he was a Visiting Senior Scientist with the Institute of Communications and Navigation, German Aerospace Centre, under a DLR-DAAD Fellowship.
 He is currently serving as TPC Co-Chair for the IEEE International Conference on Communications (ICC) 2020, and he is also serving as an Executive Editor for the journal IEEE Communications Letters.

 Professor Gavin Barrett

-Gavin Barrett is a professor specialising in EU Law in the Sutherland Law School, University College Dublin, and the sometime Jean Monnet Professor of European Economic and Constitutional Law.
+Gavin is a professor specialising in EU Law in the Sutherland Law School, and the sometime Jean Monnet Professor of European Economic and Constitutional Law.
 He is the author or editor of several books on EU law, most recently co-editing The Future of Legal Europe: Will We Trust in It? and has published articles in the Common Market Law Review, the European Law Review, the European Constitutional Law Review, the Yearbook of European Law, the Cambridge Yearbook of European Legal Studies, the European Law Journal as well as numerous book chapters.
 He is a frequent contributor to both broadcast and written media.
 He was recently the recipient of a university research impact award and was previously the School Head of Teaching and Learning.
 He is coordinator of the Dublin EU Law Working Group as well as a frequent chair and contributor at the Institute of International and European Affairs.
-He is also a committee member of the Square One Theatre Group.

 Associate Professor Suzanne Donnelly